robenkleene/prism/manual/src/full---help-output.md

         --color-only
             Do not alter the input structurally in any way.

-            But color and highlight hunk lines according to your delta configuration.
-This is mainly intended for other tools that use delta.
+            But color and highlight hunk lines according to your prism configuration.
+This is mainly intended for other tools that use prism.

         --commit-decoration-style <STYLE>
             Style string for the commit hash decoration.